 Students in Willamette's MBA program represent a diverse, global community.
 Our curriculum integrates business, government and non-profit management in a highly experiential environment.
-Mentees may be in their first or second year of the MBA program, international or domestic, and represent all spectrums of career tracks - early career, career change or career advancement.
+Mentees are usually in the second year of the MBA program, international or domestic, and represent all spectrums of career tracks - early career, career change, or career advancement.

 Mentors are successful professionals who serve as role models for our students.
-We seek candidates who are positive, nurturing and able to give constructive feedback and have excellent coaching skills.
+We seek candidates who are positive, nurturing, able to give constructive feedback, and have excellent coaching skills.

 At a minimum, mentors should plan to meet with students at least once per month during the school year (September through April).
+Meetings are likely to take place virtually during COVID-19.
 Mentors are also invited to take part in optional formal group events and workshops.
 Past members have invited their mentees to networking events, job shadows, golf outings with colleagues, and meetings with co-workers and clients.
-Mentors may review mentees' resumeés, papers or projects and offer advice on organizations or opportunities to make connections.
+Mentors may review mentees' resumeés, papers or projects, and offer advice on organizations or opportunities to make connections.

-Students apply to be a part of the mentorship program and are proactive in contacting their mentors.
+Second-year students apply to be a part of the mentorship program and are proactive in contacting their mentors.
 Setting actionable, attainable goals as soon as possible helps ensure the relationship is mutually beneficial for the student and his or her mentor.
 At the initial meeting, students will bring 5 of their professional development goals.
 Your job is to negotiate one or two goals that will be realistic to focus on for this school year and develop a year-long plan.
-The student must turn this plan in to Beth Ursin by October 15.
-It works best, if you and the mentee can set your monthly meeting schedule right up front.
+The student must turn this plan in to Career Management by October 15.
+It works best if you and the mentee can set your monthly meeting schedule right up front.
 Then at each meeting, confirm the next meeting date.
 Scheduling is the most difficult part of the mentorship program.

 The mentee is expected to take the initiative with his or her mentor, dress professionally, and provide career management staff with monthly updates and progress towards goals.